 You can get enough probiotics and prebiotics to make a positive change with your health through food alone.

-Most people find it easier to take supplements though.
+Many people find it easier, and extremely beneficial to help give their bodies what it needs through supplements though.
 A few daily capsules or a few scoops of Opti-Greens 50 can help to improve your gut health.

 My hope is that after reading this blog you have a better understanding or Prebiotics, Probiotics, and their role in your health... and results!

 Though both of these "biotics" have different roles in gut health, they both provide digestive benefits.